-Kaiser Permanente practitioners and health care professionals make decisions about the care and services, which are provided based on the member's clinical needs, appropriateness of the care and service and existence of Health Plan coverage.
+Kaiser Permanente practitioners and health care professionals make decisions about which care and services are provided based on the member's clinical needs, the appropriateness of care and service, and existence of health plan coverage.

-Kaiser Permanente does not make decisions regarding hiring, promoting or terminating its practitioners or other individuals based upon the likelihood or perceived likelihood that the individual will support or tend to support the denial of benefits.
-The Health Plan does not specifically reward, hire, promote or terminate practitioners or other individuals for issuing denials of coverage or benefits or care.
+Kaiser Permanente does not make decisions regarding hiring, promoting, or terminating its practitioners or other individuals based upon the likelihood or perceived likelihood that the individual will support or tend to support the denial of benefits.
+The health plan does not specifically reward, hire, promote, or terminate practitioners or other individuals for issuing denials of coverage or benefits or care.